DataDog/documentation/content/en/real_user_monitoring/frustration_signals/_index.md

 #### Errors

 Click on an error in the **Errors** tab to open a side panel with error details.
-Under the **Parent hierarchy**, you can see if a frustration signal occurred next to the action.
+You can see if a frustration signal occurred.

 {{< img src="real_user_monitoring/frustration_signals/errors_tab.png" alt="Errors Tab in the Actions side panel" style="width:90%;" >}}

 ## Watch frustration signals in Session Replay

-In [Session Replay][7], you can observe a replication of real user activity.
+In [Session Replay][7], you can observe a video-like replication of real user activity.
 Replays provide video evidence of the actions users take when they exhibit signs of frustration.

 A session replay's user journey details the events that occur in chronological order.
 Hover over an event to move to that point in time in the replay, for example, when a dead click occurred.